At the end of this guide, you will have created a simple PHP

 5. Start the application with the following command:

 php -S localhost:4000

 You should see an output similar to the following:

 Where to next?

 For real-world examples of how to use Memgraph, we suggest you take a look at the Tutorials page.
-You can also browse through the Database functionalities section to get an overview of all the functionalities Memgraph offers.
+You can also browse through the How-to guides section to get an overview of all the functionalities Memgraph offers.